dotnet/runtime/docs/workflow/building/libraries/README.md

 ### Building in Release or Debug

 By default, building from the root or within a project will build the libraries in Debug mode.
-One can build in Debug or Release mode from the root by doing `./build.sh -subsetCategory libraries  -c Release` or `./build.sh -subsetCategory libraries -c Debug` or when building a project by specifying `/p:ConfigurationGroup=[Debug|Release]` after the `dotnet msbuild` command.
+One can build in Debug or Release mode from the root by doing `./build.sh -subsetCategory libraries  -c Release` or `./build.sh -subsetCategory libraries -c Debug` or when building a project by specifying `-c Debug/Release` after the `dotnet build` command.

 ### Building other Architectures

-One can build 32- or 64-bit binaries or for any architecture by specifying in the root `./build.sh -subsetCategory libraries -arch [value]` or in a project `/p:ArchGroup=[value]` after the `dotnet msbuild` command.
+One can build 32- or 64-bit binaries or for any architecture by specifying in the root `./build.sh -subsetCategory libraries -arch [value]` or in a project `/p:ArchGroup=[value]` after the `dotnet build` command.

 ## Working in Visual Studio